Loras College Health Center

 Additional Requirements for International Students:

-All international students are required to have current medical insurance.
-Proof of this insurance must be on file in the Loras College Health Center within the first 2 weeks of each semester.
-If the student does not have proof of health insurance through their parents or home country, the student is required to purchase health insurance from Loras College.
-The Health Center will assist students who do not have insurance with the process of obtaining coverage.
+of each semester.
+If a student does not have proof of health insurance, the student must purchase health insurance from Loras College.
+The Health Center staff will assist students who do not have insurance in the process of obtaining coverage.
 Click here to access the Lewer Insurance site for Loras International Students.

 All patient visits and records kept by the Health Center are confidential.
 The Health Center may release copies of patient records with written permission from the patient.
 Parents of patients eighteen years and older, parents or spouses of emancipated minors, and other next of kin will not have access to the medical record without the written consent of the patient.